Marvan-T/flashcards/README.md

 * add - adds a flashcard to the program
 * remove - remove a flashcard that you already added
-* import - import a saved flashcard file from this program
+* import - import a saved flashcard file to this program
 * export - export the flashcards that you have created to a file
 * ask - tests your knowledge on the flashcards you created
 * hardest card - displays the card that you make most mistakes on